GoogleCloudPlatform/dataflow-sample-applications/retail/retail-clickstream-application/README.md

 ### Install Terraform

-Follow the instructions to [install the Terraform cli](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started)
+Follow the instructions to [install the Terraform cli](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started).

+This repo has been tested on Terraform version `0.13.5` and the Google provider version `3.48.0`

 ### Update Project ID in terraform.tfvars

-Rename terraform.tfvars.example file to terraform.tfvars and update the default project ID in terraform.tfvars file to match your project ID
+Rename terraform.tfvars.example file to terraform.tfvars and update the default project ID in terraform.tfvars file to match your project ID.

+You can also use this command to replace the default project ID in the terraform.tfvars file.

 ```
 sed "-i" "" "-e" 's/default-project-id/'"$GOOGLE_CLOUD_PROJECT"'/g' terraform.tfvars